alonsoir/CheatSheetsHacking/CheatsheetHacking.md

     hola
     redirigiendo tráfico desde el puerto 40 que estara fuera del control del firewall al puerto 23 que si estará controlado por el firewall

+    # Podemos usar netcat en conjuncion con otra herramienta, rlwrap.

+    # It  returns a standard netcat listener on port 4444.
+    # However, your shell will be improved with added benefit of allowing you to cycle between used  commands by using your Up-Arrow and Down-Arrow         keys.

+    > rlwrap -cAr nc -nvlp 4444
+    listening on [any] 4444 ...

 # Wifi wardriving

     I modified a bit s4vitar`s version.
 I have an alfa awu0360h